fbpx

 Misdiagnosis of peritoneal mesothelioma is also common — and for similar reasons.
 Many symptoms are not specific to this cancer.

-Additionally, the disease is rare, accounting for just 10% to 15% of all mesothelioma cases.
+Additionally, this type of mesothelioma is rare, accounting for just 10% to 15% of all mesothelioma cases.
 Therefore, only a few hundred Americans each year develop peritoneal mesothelioma.
-It is often misdiagnosed as a hernia or Irritable Bowel Syndrome (IBS).
+It is often misdiagnosed as a hernia, irritable bowel syndrome (IBS) or other digestive condition.

 Pericardial Mesothelioma Misdiagnosis

-Misdiagnosis of pericardial mesothelioma occurs because the symptoms associated with the cancer are so general.
+Misdiagnosis of pericardial mesothelioma occurs because the symptoms are often not specific to this cancer.
 It’s commonly mistaken for pericarditis (inflammation of the pericardium) and myocarditis (inflammation of the heart).

 Early Detection

-Talk with your doctor if you experience lasting signs that you may have mesothelioma.
+Talk with your doctor as soon as symptoms start or if you experience lasting signs that you may be associated with mesothelioma.
 Fortunately, the diagnostic process is improving.
 Learn more about what methods are used for detecting and diagnosing mesothelioma.

 Metastatic Mesothelioma Symptoms

 Metastatic mesothelioma describes a cancer actively spreading in your body.
-Symptoms occur in areas not linked to mesothelioma, such as the spine or throat.
-Experiencing any metastatic symptoms is a sign of mesothelioma metastasis.
+Symptoms occur in areas outside the are where mesothelioma develops, cancer cells may spread to the liver, spleen or spine.
+Experiencing any metastatic symptoms may be a sign of mesothelioma metastasis.

 Some symptoms of metastatic mesothelioma to remember are: